ESTATE PLANNING WILLS & TRUSTS

 - Eric G. Matlin, Attorney At Law Eric Matlin is a graduate of DePaul University and The John Marshall Law School.
 He was admitted to practice law in 1978 and has written estate plans for thousands of families.
 Eric is a member of the Chicago Bar Association.

 - Julie A. Kolodziej, Attorney At Law Julie Kolodziej is a 1996 graduate of DePaul University College of Law.
-She concentrates her practice in probate, trust administration and litigation, estate, gift and fiduciary income taxation, and guardianships.
+She is a Principal of the firm and concentrates her practice in probate, trust administration and litigation, estate, gift and fiduciary income taxation, and guardianships.
 Julie is a member of the Illinois State Bar Association and the Lake County Bar Association.

 - Johannah K. Hebl, Attorney At LawJohannah Hebl is a 1998 graduate of Hamline University School of Law.
 Formerly of the Zelmar Law Group.
 She worked as an associate attorney for Michael Zelmar.
 Johannah is licensed in Illinois and Wisconsin.
 She concentrates her practice in family law, probate, trust administration and litigation, and estate planning.
 Johannah is a member of the Northbrook Chamber of Commerce.